 The Melbourne researchers used stem cells harvested from living marrow donors.
 Other sources of mesenchymal stem cells – including dental pulp – could eliminate risks associated with harvesting human stem cells and reduce the need for opioids at the same time.

 Dental pulp is a rich source of stem cells

 Healthy dental pulp is a rich source of mesenchymal stem cells.
 Unlike bone marrow harvesting, tooth extraction is a standard procedure with minimal and well managed risk.
 Unfortunately, dentists and oral surgeons typically discard our extracted teeth.
 Those who choose to bank their dental stem cells will preserve their opportunity to access to the most cutting-edge medical advancements of the future.

-Preservation of dental pulp may turn out to be the key to a variety of new stem cell treatments for previously untreatable or chronic conditions, including degenerative disc disease.
+Preservation of dental pulp may turn out to be an important key to future access of new stem cell treatments for previously untreatable or chronic conditions, including degenerative disc disease.
 If you would like more information about preserving stem cells from dental pulp, please download the free NDPL InfoKit by clicking below, or by calling us at (774) 843-2984.